 This important hormone is also regulated by the sun, which is one reason daylight savings time can interfere with a good night’s rest.
 It can help to get 15 minutes of morning sunlight each day to start helping your melatonin levels work more properly.
 You can also eat certain foods that help get your levels back where they should be too.
 These foods contain certain nutrients that assist with serotonin production, which is necessary for proper melatonin production in the body.
 Remember, your hormones are always working together to help you, so long as you give them what they need to do their job effectively.

-Tomatoes are also a good source of vitamin B6, potassium and they contain a little vitamin C as well.
+Tomatoes are also a good source of vitamin B6 and potassium, and they contain a little vitamin C as well.
 They are especially tasty at dinner in a soup, on a salad, or used in a raw lasagna, as an appetizer, or made into salsa.
 Use fresh when possible, and choose organic since they’re one of the crops most often contaminated with pesticides.

 What About Melatonin Supplements?

-For those of you wondering … “Can’t I just pop a melatonin supplement?”, you might want to rethink that idea.
-Many melatonin supplements are made with toxic fillers, and possibly even cow urine – yes, it’s really true.
+For those of you wondering … “Can’t I just pop a melatonin supplement?” you might want to rethink that idea.
+Many melatonin supplements are made with toxic fillers and possibly even cow urine – yes, it’s true.
 When you purchase vitamins and minerals, there’s no real way to know what you’re consuming unless they are made from 100 percent plant-based sources.
-While there are some trustworthy brands that make natural supplements, melatonin is a hormone, therefore you won’t find it in more natural form than the kind your body produces on its own.
+While some trustworthy brands make natural supplements, melatonin is a hormone, therefore, you won’t find it in a more natural form than the kind your body produces on its own.
 That’s what makes these foods so wonderful; they help your body do exactly what nature intended it to.

 Bottom line?
 Stick to plants, they’ve always got your back, even when it comes to giving you some good ole’ shut-eye.

 Learn How to Cook Plant-Based Meals at Home